nickrallison/obsidian-python-scripter/README.md

  ## Obsidian Directions

  - Add your python scripts in the format specified in the requirements section.
- - Once Obsidian starts (or restarts if already open), your commands will be added to the commands window and can be run as you would like.
+ - Once Obsidian starts, your commands will be added to the commands window and can be run as you would like.
+ - If Obsidian is already open it will need to be **Restarted** when first added but not after that
  - In the above example, there would be 2 commands added:
  	- Run example
   	- Run example2.py